ros2/rmw_connext/Connext_DDS_QUALITY_DECLARATION.md

 ### Linters and Static Analysis [4.v]

-There is no public information regardless this software has linters or static analysis.
+There is no public information available about this software's linting or static analysis.

 ## Dependencies [5]